ExaESM-WP4/Containers-for-Scientific-Computing/02_technology.md

 and familiarize yourself with the available software environment,

 ```
-$ docker run -it --rm ubuntu:21.04 bash
 root@131fa759eb1b:/# ls -l /
 root@131fa759eb1b:/# ls /home
 root@131fa759eb1b:/# cat /etc/os-release
 ```

-Do this also for the Alpine Linux base images!
+Do this also for the Alpine Linux base image!
 What is different, what is the same?

-Please note, Docker desktop on MacOS and Windows is shipped with a Linux virtual machine, that runs in the background and provides you with full Docker functionality.
+Please note, Docker desktop on MacOS and Windows is shipped with a Linux virtual machine, that runs in the background and provides you with Docker functionality.
-Especially at Windows PowerShell, however, you can't natively run a command such as `uname`.
+Especially at Windows, however, you can't natively run a Unix-like command such as `uname` in your host system's PowerShell environment.
 Can you still demonstrate the core concept of "shared Linux kernel" and "unique software environment" for a Windows machine?
 If so, how?

 ## Key points